-When you get into more advanced techniques, it will be important to know if the watercolor paint you’re buying will penetrate and stain the fibers of the paper or if it will dry on the surface so it can be scraped or sponged off.
-Staining doesn't make a paint better or worse; you just have to purchase the paint that is most appropriate for the technique you intend on using.
+When you get into more advanced techniques, it will be important to know if the watercolor paint you’re getting will penetrate and stain the fibers of the paper or if it will dry on the surface so it can be scraped or sponged off.
+Staining doesn't make a paint better or worse.
+You just have to choose the paint that is most appropriate for the technique you intend on using.

 There is no single “right” way to paint with watercolors.
 The best way to get better is to experiment so you can discover what works best for you.

 Easel: MEEDEN Lightweight Watercolor Field Easel